-Winners and Losers of BlackRock’s Climate Pushback (So Far)
+Winners and Losers of BlackRock’s Climate Shift (So Far)

 At Peabody's annual meeting, BlackRock voted against the re-election of the firm’s health and safety chair, and cited “insufficient progress with respect to TCFD or SASB-aligned reporting, specifically around target-setting.”

-Peabody Energy is not alone among coal companies in the crosshairs.
+Peabody Energy is not alone among coal companies to feel BlackRock's wrath.
 In February, BlackRock owned a 12.8 percent stake in Contura Energy, another major coal miner; by August it had sold a third of those shares.

-In order for BlackRock to make good on its divestment promises, its holdings in companies like Peabody and Contura will need to continue dropping in the years ahead.
+In order for BlackRock to make good on its divestment promises, its holdings in companies like Peabody and Contura will need to continue dropping.

-In the case of Uniper, BlackRock said the German utility's progress on climate reporting is non-existent and if the entire board hadn’t resigned after its takeover by Fortum, it would have voted for all those with sustainability input not to be re-elected.
+In the case of Uniper, BlackRock said the German utility's progress on climate reporting has been non-existent, and if the entire board hadn’t resigned after its takeover by Fortum, BlackRock would have voted for all those with sustainability input not to be re-elected.

 Oil companies under close scrutiny

-BlackRock’s interactions with Shell this year offer an insight into its position with the oil and gas sector at large.
+BlackRock’s interactions with Shell may offer insight into its positioning with respect to the oil and gas sector.

 BlackRock voted against a shareholder proposal that Shell set greenhouse gas targets, but only because it felt the company's net-zero target for 2050 — announced in April — was sufficient for now.
 BlackRock, which owned 7 percent of Shell as of earlier this year, has made clear that its ongoing support is conditional on climate progress.